AdobeDocs/experience-manager-65.nl-NL/help/sites-classic-ui-authoring/author-env-inbox.md

 ---
 title: Uw inbox
-seo-title: Your Inbox
 description: U kunt meldingen ontvangen van verschillende AEM, zoals meldingen over werkitems of taken die acties vertegenwoordigen die u op pagina-inhoud moet uitvoeren.
-seo-description: You can receive notifications from various areas of AEM such as notification about work items or tasks that represent actions that you need to perform on page content.
 uuid: e7ba9150-957d-4f84-a570-2f3d83792472
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES